-I confirm that the following instances of material irregularity, impropriety or funding non-compliance have been discovered to date have been notified to the board of trustees and the ESFA.
+I confirm that no instances of material irregularity, impropriety or funding non-compliance have been discovered to date.
+If any instances are identified after the date of this statement, these will be notified to the board of trustees and ESFA.